Slaymish/my-digital-garden/src/site/notes/NWEN241/NWEN Run your code.md

 ## cppcheck
 - For C and C++ code that checks for coding errors, security vulnerabilities, and other issues that can lead to unexpected behavior or crashes.
 - Can detect programming errors, including memory leaks, null pointer dereferences, uninitialized variables, and buffer overflows.

+***

+# GDB
+*GNU Debugger*

+- Can step through code

+**Notes:**
+- Developed by GNU Project
+- Command-line interface
+- Debugging tool for C, C++, Ada, and more
+- Supports Linux, macOS, Windows (and other systems)
+- Breakpoints and watchpoints
+- Step-by-step execution
+- Inspect variables and memory
+- Evaluate expressions
+- Call stack manipulation
+- Extensible with Python and Guile
+- Remote debugging support